Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

 Next we describe how to obtain the auxiliary graph for a graph~$G$ appearing during a run of the game.
 The auxiliary graph~$\Aux(G)$ is constructed as follows: Let~$G_1,G_2,G_3,\ldots,G_{\ell} =G$ be the graphs that were played by the players so far.
 Let~$\mathcal{T}$ be the collection of vertex sets~$C\subseteq V(G)$ that each form a small vertex color class in some~$G_i$.

-The vertices of the auxiliary graph~$\Aux(G)$ form a partition into two sets, namely the upper and the lower vertices ($V_u$ and~$V_\ell$, respectively).
+The vertices of the auxiliary graph~$\Aux(G)$ form a partition into two sets called the \emph{upper} and the \emph{lower vertices} ($V_u$ and~$V_\ell$, respectively).
 They are two identical copies of the set defined as

 that is, the set that contains all pairs of a small vertex color class~$C$ that has appeared so far in the game and a subset of~$C$.
 Thus, as the game progresses the auxiliary graphs have more and more vertices.